256 pages | 6 x 9 | 30 illus.

 Exploring the personalities, critical moments, and surprises of these races, Margaret O'Mara shows how and why candidates won or lost and examines the effects these campaigns had on the presidencies that followed.
 But this isn't just a book about politics.
 It is about the evolution of a nation and the history made by ordinary people who cast their ballots.

-Margaret O'Mara is Associate Professor of History at the University of Washington.
-She is author of Cities of Knowledge: Cold War Science and the Search for the Next Silicon Valley.
+Margaret O'Mara is Associate Professor of History at the University of Washington and author of Cities of Knowledge: Cold War Science and the Search for the Next Silicon Valley.